 Alternatives to CIT Bank

-First Citizens Bank has more physical branch locations in the Eastern US (so make sure you confirm if they have a location near you) and has a handy, fee-free ATM network.
+First Citizens Bank has more physical branch locations in the Eastern U.S. (so confirm if they have a location near you) and has a handy, fee-free ATM network.
 The tradeoff for these conveniences is lower earning rates on deposits.

 First Citizens Bank does offer a much more impressive array of financial products.
 From credit cards to loans to insurance to retirement and investing accounts, you can basically manage any financial product you are likely to need in one place.